dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Proxy-server for Foundryvtt (EN).md

 The advantages of this approach are that:
 1) In comparison with renting a full-fledged server for hosting Foundryvtt, you can minimize costs, because a weak machine is enough to proxy traffic.
 2) In comparison with placing Foundryvtt on a remote rented server, in this case you will prepare for games from your personal computer, without wasting time for receiving and sending traffic (if you keep your personal server at home, then, of course, delays are minimized).
-4) Compared to hosting Foundryvtt on a personal home server, there is no need to worry about fire safety.
+3) Compared to hosting Foundryvtt on a personal home server, there is no need to worry about fire safety.
-3) Compared to placing Foundryvtt on a personal computer and sharing access to Foundryvtt using nginx, you do not need to re-configure your personal computer to send data over the network in case of reinstalling the operating system, the logic of communication over the network is located on the vps side (not counting ssh and wireguard connections).
-You just need to install wireguard, add configuration to it and open a UDP port in the firewall.
+4) Compared to placing Foundryvtt on a personal computer and sharing access to Foundryvtt using nginx, you do not need to re-configure your personal computer to send data over the network in case of reinstalling the operating system, the logic of communication over the network is located on the vps side (not counting ssh and wireguard connection).
+You just need to install wireguard on the GM's personal computer, add the configuration to it and open the UDP port in the firewall.
 No additional Foundryvtt configuration is required.
+Thus, although this guide assumes configuration using ubuntu / debian, if the server is already configured, it requires minimal configuration of GM personal computers to use it.
 5) Compared to hosting Foundryvtt on a personal computer and sharing access to Foundryvtt using nginx, here on a personal computer you do not need to open TCP ports 80 (http), 443 (https).
 6) Compared to connecting players via a virtual private network, here players do not need to deal with this connection, just go to the domain name in the browser.
 7) Allows to use one vps / vds server for several GMs.